wunzeco/ansible-nginx/README.md

 Requirements
 ------------

-Ansible v1.8 or higher.
+- Ansible v1.9.2 or higher.
+- Jinja2 v2.7 or higher. (available as pip package)

 Platform requirements are listed in the metadata file

 Role Variables